 In order to obtain FDA approval for our C-Pulse System, we will be required to receive a PMA from the FDA.
-A PMA must be supported by data from pre-clinical and clinical trials to demonstrate safety and efficacy.
+A PMA must be supported by data from preclinical and clinical trials to demonstrate safety and efficacy.
 A clinical trial will be required to support an application for a PMA, and we received FDA approval of our IDE application in November 2012 that will allow us to commence a clinical trial in the United States.
-We intend to commence our U.S. pivotal trial in the first half of 2013, but there can be no assurance that our U.S. pivotal trial will begin or be completed on schedule or at all.
+Our U.S. pivotal trial began during September 2013, but there can be no assurance that our U.S. pivotal trial will be completed on schedule or at all.
 Even if completed, we do not know if this trial will meet its objectives or end-points to show the safety and efficacy of our system so as to support an application for a PMA.